Ebony-Watson/scProximitE/docs_src/src/examples/RTutorial.md

 From the implementation provided by the dismay package (https://github.com/skinnider/dismay).

-As dismay package computes metrics as simialrities, they are converted to dissimilarities when merged with python metrics.
+As dismay package computes metrics as similarities, they are converted to dissimilarities when merged with python metrics.

 ```
 library(Seurat)